JayPeaa/milestone1/README.md

 # Milestone Project 1 - Build a site to promote a rock band.

 The project is based on promoting a band to showcase HTML and CSS skills learned so far as part of the code institute online diploma.
-In this project it is assumed that
-The Monkees are a current band and not from the 60's although the site and styling is 60s themed.

 ## UX

 The project has been designed with the end user in mind.
-The end user being members of the public who either wish to purchase tickets or book the band for a private event.
+The end user being members of the public (fans or potential fans) who either wish to purchase tickets or book the band for a private event.
 The flow of the site has been created in a traditional style with clear navigation and a large 'call to action' button (Get Tickets) placed in the header of the home screen.
 This call to action button occupies prime real estate in order to drive ticket sales and contains a hover effect to drive the 'click through rate' and increase conversions.
 This aspect of the site recognises its commercial nature whilst enhancing the user experience by making it easy to acquire tickets within a couple of clicks.

 A user may wish to perform the following actions: